 Fundus Autofluorescence (FAF) is a non-invasive retinal image providing information on retinal metabolism and function.
 It is especially useful in assessing optic nerve head drusen and retinal maculopathies like macular degeneration.

 Terminal 2 Zeiss

 Terminal 2 captures and calculates the parameters of your individual glasses with the click of a button.
-This technology helps customize your individual pair of glasses at a precision of 0.1 mm, which can result in more relaxed vision with your new lenses.
+This technology helps customize your individual pair of glasses at a precision of 0.1 mm, which can result in a more relaxed vision with lenses.

 * Subject to patients' ability to safely perform test and at the discretion of the doctor.